gmtmcd/Level-4-Individual-Project/timelog.md

 ### 07 Oct 2020
 * *0.5 hours* Had to convert all the words docs i had created of notes into markdown as word doesnt have version control :(
 * *1 hour* Researched how to do a literature review from the notes given in course RMT
-* *1 hour* Found some papers to examine for future summaries, read recommended pages on M.Barr's paper, completed level 1 review of it
+* *2 hours* Found some papers to examine for future summaries, read recommended pages on M.Barr's paper, completed level 1 review of it
+* *0.5 hours* Further setup of XCode

+### 09 Oct 2020
+* *2 hours* Did a level 2 summary for M.Barr paper, read other parts of the paper more thoroughly and took notes on methods.
+Followed up on some of the attribute scales that were used and researched them further.
+* *1 hour* Researched CBT, this may lead to a good line of questioning and behaviour forming
+* *1 hour* Looked for CBT therapy tools
+* *1.5 hours* Read through another research paper, created a summary